 3. Roll don’t fold/use packing cubes

 Not only does rolling your clothes instead of folding them before packing prevent wrinkles, it also saves more space and allows for better organization of your travel bag.
 Speaking of organization, packing cubes are another good option!
 They are perfect for keeping everything in your bag organized.
+Plus they let you pack more in your carry on/backpack or whatever bag you’re traveling with.
 These ones even feature a mesh top for ventilation and easy identification of your items!

 4. Pack by outfit